crispab/codekvast/README.md

     This will build a local Docker image for Codekvast Warehouse from the sources.

+1. In terminal window #3 do `cd product/warehouse`

-1. In terminal window #3 do `docker-compose -f product/warehouse/docker-compose.yml up -d`
+1. In terminal window #3 do `docker-compose up -d`

     This will launch two Docker containers: **codekvast-database** (MariaDB) and **codekvast-warehouse** (the Codekvast Warehouse app).

     The warehouse app is configured to look for zip files in /tmp/codekvast/.warehouse and import them into the MariaDB database.

-    Do `docker-compose ps` and note the port that was allocated to warehouse_app_1 (the number after "0.0.0.0:").
+    Do `docker-compose port app 8080` and note the port that was allocated to warehouse_app_1 (the number after "0.0.0.0:").
 Note this port number.

 1. In terminal window #4 do `sudo chmod o+rw /tmp/codekvast/.warehouse` or else the Codekvast Daemon cannot create it's zip files there.